Want to launch an online store with WordPress in 2026? You’re in the right place.

 Other Settings

 While payments, shipping, and taxes are some of the most important settings for WooCommerce stores, they’re far from the only things that you can control.
-So I highly recommend exploring the other options in the WooCommerce settings area.
+So we highly recommend exploring the other options in the WooCommerce settings area.

 For a lot of the settings, you’ll be totally fine to leave them as the defaults.